 - Ginger – Relieves the nausea sometimes associated with migraines; eases pain and inflammation.

 - Rosemary – Long used in traditional folk medicine to treat headaches and poor circulation due to its stimulating, analgesic, and anti-inflammatory properties.

 TIP: Inhale or diffuse any of the above essential oils when you feel a headache coming on.
 Use a couple of drops with a carrier oil and gently massage into temples or any of the reflexology spots associated with headache relief.
-(Just Google “reflexology points for headache” to learn where these are located.)
+(Just search online for “reflexology points for headache” to learn where these are located.)

 #8.
 Changes in Skin